 Use a Decision Tree to Decide if You Should Become Series 65 Licensed

-One of the reasons we built POM Wealth Management was to support insurance agents who recently passed the Series 65 exam.
+One of the reasons we built POM Planning was to support insurance agents who recently passed the Series 65 exam.
 It was also built for Series 7 licensed advisors who want to move to the managed money world (the IAR/RIA world).

 On the fence about getting a 65 license?
 Download EXAMPLES of pre-filled in decision trees by clicking on the following: